lbke/ssr-theory/readme.md

 - By selecting the attributes you consider as input of your renderer function, you define an $R_{getter}$ set.
 If it respects the 3 build rules, you can enjoy static rendering.
 - Example: rendering a finite number of blog articles. $R_{getter}$ is the list of all your articles URL, it's finite, doesn't change.
 If you write a new article, you can of course rebuild to get fresh data (we'll dig that problem later).
 - This is theoretical, in real life computing the set of all possible requests feels unnatural.
 - There is no such thing as a website without a server.
 Static hosts are just extremely basic server that can only process the URL part of the request, but they still do process the request.
-They act as $propsGetter$ functions in our model.

 ## Rendering at request time

-As soon as $R_{getter}$ violates one of the 3 conditions to be a build-eligible set... you cannot build-time render anymore :( You are good to do some request-time server-side rendering, meaning you'll need to compute the render function for each incoming request (so both the $propsGetter$ and the $renderer$).
+As soon as the request attributes you use to compute violates one of the 3 conditions to be a build-eligible set... you cannot build-time render anymore :( You are good to do some request-time server-side rendering, meaning you'll need to compute the render function for each incoming request.

 Examples :